Central Advisory Council: Second Session (January 30 - February 3, 1944)

 This session discussed the question from the Japanese military commander regarding practical ways the people of Java could organize their strength to be ready for victorious battle.

 Third Session (7 - 11 May 1944)

 The question for this session was how to raise the awareness of the people regarding their obligations as well as to strengthen friendly cooperation regardless of nationality, work or rank.
-Five of the members proosed extensive miitary trainig for the people using real weapons, istead of the bamboo spears and wooden knives that had been used to date, but the authorities were unable to grant this.
+Five of the members proposed extensive military training for the people using real weapons, instead of the bamboo spears and wooden knives that had been used to date, but the authorities were unable to grant this.

 Fourth Session (August 12–16, 1944)

 In July 1944, Saipan was captured by the Allies.
 Sinkings of Japanese shipping led to shortages in Java and the military commander ordered the Central Advisory Council to meet to discuss the question of how to increase the workforce, defend the nation and increase production.